 With Professor Ian Caterson, Endocrinologist at Royal Prince Alfred Hospital, New South Wales, Australia

-Case 1 – You are called about a 65 year patient with a known history of diabetes who has been admitted following a fall at home.
+You are called about a 65-year-old patient with a known history of diabetes who has been admitted following a fall at home.
 The patient has a BSL of 26 mmol/L, and the nurse asks you for an order for insulin over the phone.

 If you enjoyed listening to this week’s podcast feel free to let us know what you think by posting your comments or suggestions in the comments box below.